rightjs/rightjs-home/docs/en/home.md

       just as fast as they possibly can.
     </p>
     <p>
-      RightJS reuses the native functionality every browser can provide and it doesn't overcomplicate things with too fancy, slow features.
+      RightJS reuses all native functionality every browser can provide and it doesn't overcomplicate things with too fancy, slow features.
 As the result, RightJS beats up all the modern frameworks in most of the routine operations, and in many cases gets really close the pure dom code performance.